ramyardaneshgar/THM-Writeup-OpenVas/README.md

 ###  Key Technical Concept
 - **NVTs:** Written in NASL (Nessus Attack Scripting Language), these are scripts that OpenVAS uses to check for known vulnerabilities.
-- **Feed Updates:** Ensuring the feed is up-to-date is critical for identifying the latest threats (e.g., zero-day vulnerabilities, CVEs).
+- **Feed Updates:** Ensuring the feed is up-to-date is critical for identifying the latest threats (zero-day vulnerabilities, CVEs).

 ---